 According to traffic reports submitted to the Department by the airlines, cargo volumes at LAX have increased from approximately 1.86 million tons in Fiscal Year 2010 to approximately 2.40 million tons in Fiscal Year 2019, averaging approximately 2.09 million tons each Fiscal Year, during this period.
-The following chart provides information concerning cargo traffic at LAX over the last ten Fiscal Years.
+The following table presents enplaned and deplaned cargo at LAX for the previous ten Fiscal Years and for the last six calendar months of calendar years 2018 and 2019 and for the first five calendar months of calendar years 2019 and 2020.

-DEPARTMENT OF AIRPORTS OF THE CITY OF LOS ANGELES LOS ANGELES INTERNATIONAL AIRPORT ENPLANED AND DEPLANED CARGO(1) (US TONS = 2,000 lbs)
+DEPARTMENT OF AIRPORTS OF THE CITY OF LOS ANGELES

+LOS ANGELES INTERNATIONAL AIRPORT

+ENPLANED AND DEPLANED CARGO(1)

+(US TONS = 2,000 lbs)